fornwall/rust-script/README.md

 <a name="expressions"></a>
 ### Expressions

-`cargo-script` can also run pieces of Rust code directly from the command line.
-This is done by providing the `--expr` option; this causes `cargo-script` to interpret the `<script>` argument as source code *instead* of as a file path.
+`rust-script` can also run pieces of Rust code directly from the command line.
+This is done by providing the `--expr` option; this causes `rust-script` to interpret the `<script>` argument as source code *instead* of as a file path.
 For example, code can be executed from the command line in a number of ways:

-- `cargo script --dep time --expr "extern crate time; time::now().rfc822z().to_string()"`
+- `rust-script --dep time --expr "extern crate time; time::now().rfc822z().to_string()"`
-- `cargo script --dep time=0.1.38 --expr "extern crate time; ..."` - uses a specific version of `time`
+- `rust-script --dep time=0.1.38 --expr "extern crate time; ..."` - uses a specific version of `time`
-- `cargo script -d time -e "extern crate time; ..."` - short form of above
+- `rust-script -d time -e "extern crate time; ..."` - short form of above
-- `cargo script -D time -e "..."` - guess and inject `extern crate time`; this only works when the package and crate names of a dependency match.
+- `rust-script -D time -e "..."` - guess and inject `extern crate time`; this only works when the package and crate names of a dependency match.
-- `cargo script -d time -x time -e "..."` - injects `extern crate time`; works when the names do *not* match.
+- `rust-script -d time -x time -e "..."` - injects `extern crate time`; works when the names do *not* match.

 The code given is embedded into a block expression, evaluated, and printed out using the `Debug` formatter (*i.e.* `{:?}`).